utah-scs/ibv-bench/README.md

    ```
    ... replacing `aptXXX` with the hostname you noted above in step 3.
   * You will probably be asked by `ssh` to say "yes" to the host keys for the
-     mahcines in your experiment
+     machines in your experiment
   * You may get a message like:
      ```
      Some machines rebooting to enable hugepages; restart this script when all machines are back online
      ```
      This will take about 5-10 minutes.
-You can simply ping the host noted
+You can simply ping the hosts listed
-     above to wait for it to come back up.
+     above and wait for them to come back up.
+  * For the full list of options, you might run:
+    ```
+    python scripts/emulab.py -h
+    ```
 5. Wait a few hours for the benchmarks to all run!
   * The `emulab.py` script runs a large number of experiments across
      a large number of parameters, so it takes several hours to